aleris/estimatron/README.md

 Open Cypress:

-1. Start server & client and then:
+1. Start server & client
+2. Then run the following to start cypress:

 ```
 cd client